July 25, 2025

 Span of Control Best Practices in Your Pipeline OQ Program

 The recent revisions to Span of Control in the ASME B31Q standard for the pipeline industry provide significant clarification on the role of a qualified observer for an unqualified worker.
 ITS has adapted the guidance from the B31Q standard, as well as related PHMSA regulations, into an interactive online course: Qualified Observer for Span of Control in the Enhanced series.
+This brief course, available to all ITS clients, will help supervisors and workers easily identify their roles and responsibilities on the job site and ensure that all tasks are completed safely and accurately.

 Span of Control Guidance